jerry81/codeingame/G03TowerDefense/strategy.md

 - build off of existing towers
 - can have a strategy for specific towers
   - first tower - fire, hottest spot near enemy base

+- now we have a sorted list of spots for the first tower based on neighbors and distance from the enemy
+- next build the first fire tower